prajwal208/SocialMedia-RestAPI/README.md

 Posts and Feeds: Create, read, update, and delete posts.
 Fetch posts from users' Likes and Comments: Users can like and comment on posts.
 Follow and Unfollow: Enable users to follow or unfollow other users.
 With a clean and intuitive API design, the Social Media REST API allows developers to integrate social media features seamlessly into their applications.
-Detailed documentation is provided within the repository to assist developers in understanding and utilizing the API effectively.